kiattisakng9/nimble-mass-gsearch/README.md

 **Note: If you do not wish to create the superuser / database, you may adjust the database connection information in: `/server/.env`

+## Getting started

+### Clone the repo to your machine and install NPM packages
 ### NPM packages
-  - Please run the following command to install for both front and backend of the application from the root directory of the app ("/") and ("/server) respectively:
+  - Please run the following command to install for both front and backend of the application from the root directory of the app ("/") and ("/server") respectively:

 #### `yarn install`